Sabine Stanley: Education

 Sabine Stanley earned a Bachelors of Science in Astronomy and Physics from University of Toronto in 1999.
 She subsequently earned a Masters in Geophysics in 2003 and a PhD in Geophysics in 2004 from Harvard University.

 Career

 After the awarding of her PhD at Harvard, Dr. Sabine Stanley worked as a postdoctoral researcher with Maria Zuber from 2004 to 2005 in the Department of Earth, Atmospheric & Planetary Sciences at the Massachusetts Institute of Technology prior to returning to Canada and the University of Toronto as an Assistant Professor in the Department of Physics.
 She was promoted to an Associate Professor with tenure in 2010, and to full professor in 2015.
 From 2015 to 2016, Stanley also served as the Associate Chair for Undergraduate Studies in the Department of Physics.
 Stanley joined Johns Hopkins University as a Bloomberg Distinguished Professor in 2017.
 She has appointments in the Department of Earth and Planetary Sciences in the Zanvyl Krieger School of Arts and Sciences and in the Space Exploration Sector of the Applied Physics Laboratory.
 Stanley leads the Magnetism & Planetary Interiors (MagPI) research group.
+In 2023, Stanley was named vice provost for graduate and professional education at Johns Hopkins University.